vgsantoniazzi/vgsantoniazzi.github.io/_posts/2016-02-05-buiding-your-own-programming-language-flow-and-tokenizer.md

 We analyzed the entire code snippet correctly.
 The Tokenizer of that link is a very simple example of how to do this.

 ## Variables
-To finish the flow and be able to see something minimal functional already in this post, we need to be able to have variables and update their values ​​(a variable always exists!!
+To finish the flow and be able to see something functional already in this post, we need to be able to have variables and update their values ​​(a variable always exists!!
 But if it hasn’t been set yet, it is null).
 We will be able to analyze a piece of code and save a variable.

 We need a singleton class to store these variables.
 Let’s put its lifetime as the whole application.
 At the moment we will not have variables by scope.
 That way we have a complete flow, without worrying too much about details.
 We won’t worry about typing yet.
 An C ++ implementation [would look something like this](https://github.com/vgsantoniazzi/tiny-lang/blob/master/src/variables/Variables.cpp).